nanowireUK/azure-iot-walkthroughs/sql-edge-grafana/sql-edge-grafana.md

     * Password: `<Default_MSSQL_SA_Password>`
     * Encrypt: `false`
 * You can now use Grafana as you would with any other SQL Server source 🎉
-* Sample query could be
+* Click on the `Explore` menu on the left side
+* Paste in the following query and run it
     ```sql
     SELECT
     $__timeEpoch(timeCreated),